Submit an HTML Form to Google Sheets Without a Backend (3 Methods)

 Web3Forms is free (250 submissions/month) and sends to email.
 Like Formspree, no native Google Sheets connection.

-All of these services store your data on their servers or send it to your email.
+Formspree, Web3Forms, and similar tools store your data on their servers or send it to your email.
 None of them write directly to Google Sheets.
-To get data into a sheet, you need to add Zapier or a similar tool — which adds cost, complexity, and latency.
+To get data into a sheet, you need Zapier or a similar tool — which adds cost, complexity, and latency.

 Comparison: Which Method Is Best?